HSSBoston/underwater-eye/README.md

 Underwater Eye is built with a Raspberry Pi, TT motor (DC motor with a gearbox), motor driver (DRV8833), camera (Raspi official camera module V3) and waterproof camera case (Entaniya's IP67-rated WC-01).
 It runs Python code that drops down a camera from the surface to a tank/aquarium, takes pictures and videos in the tank/aquarium, pulls up the camera, and uploads the pictures and videos to a cloud database called Kintone.
 The pictures and videos can be shared/distributed with the Kintone smartphone/tablet app and Web browsers.Underwater Eye provides the user Terminal-based character commands and Siri-based voice commands to control the camera.

-This project was submitted to and presented at [AnimalHack 2024](https://animalhack.org/ah24/).
+This project was submitted to and [presented](https://docs.google.com/presentation/d/1KNhN7ShHcGSk7iFHiuPwgqconxKm5Qjb4S5TJCN5uVg/edit?usp=sharing) at [AnimalHack 2024](https://animalhack.org/ah24/).
+It won a [3rd place award](https://animalhack2024.devpost.com/project-gallery).

 <p align="center">
   <img src="images/hw-assembly.jpg" width="400"><br>